Last Updated on

 - 5 References

-Did you know that for every second it takes to load your website, you’re losing customers?
-And if it takes more than three seconds, you could lose more than 50% of visitors?
+Did you know that for every millisecond your users wait to load your website, you’re potentially losing customers?
+And if it’s over three seconds, you could lose more than 50% of visitors?
 (1)

 Today’s consumers expect most things on demand.
 From pizza to packages to taxis, we expect it fast.
-And this is even more true for our websites.
+And this is even more true for our sites.

-If your website’s reaction time is too long, chances are, customers will try their luck elsewhere.
-That means you can lose customers, lose business, and lose money—all because you didn’t take the proper steps to improve your server response time.
+If your web server response time is too long, chances are, customers will try their luck elsewhere.
+That means you can lose customers, lose business, and lose money—all because you didn’t take the proper steps to improve your load time and performance.

-If you think your website is loading slower than it should and it’s costing you money, this comprehensive guide is for you.
-Upon its completion, you’ll know the full story on how to lower your servers’ response times and get those customers (and profits) rolling in.
+If you think your site is loading slower than it should and it’s costing you money, this comprehensive guide is for you.
+Upon its completion, you’ll know the full story on how to lower your response times and get those customers (and profits) rolling in.

 What Exactly Is Server Response Time?